 …In short, we are leading the fight against cancer that benefits all, and ‘walking the talk’ in every aspect of our organization.
 I am proud of what we have achieved so far, proud of what we have planned, and proud that the American Cancer Society is ‘the’ leader in leveraging advocacy, discovery, and patient support to bring about equity in cancer prevention and cancer care.

 Chief Executive Officer, American Cancer Society

-As a grassroots organization, ACS and ACS CAN are re‐examining and deepening our efforts to intentionally advance health equity throughout our mission including advocacy, discovery, and patient support.
-Most importantly, if we are to reduce cancer disparities, we need to listen to the experiences and perspectives of people with cancer, their caregivers, and their communities, and engage them in the fight against cancer every step of the way.
+Most importantly, we need to listen to the experiences and perspectives of people with cancer, their caregivers, and their communities, and engage them in the fight against cancer every step of the way.
 We’re proud to have staff, volunteers, partners, and funders who are deeply committed to diversity, inclusion, and health equity.
 It has never been more important to the work we do.